keithb-b/learning-alloy/Vehicleg.md

 open Zone
 ```
 ## Vehicles
 This `sig` models the structure of vehicles in general.
-A specific kind of vehicle should extend this and constrain `locations` and `locationsByZones` appropriately.
+A specific kind of vehicle should extend this and constrain:

+* `locations`
+* `zones`
+* `locationsByZones`
+* `unlockEffects`

+appropriately for the behaviour of that kind of vehicle.

 ```alloy
 abstract sig Vehicle{